trueos/trueos-docs/trueos-handbook/using.rst

 If the wizard is unable to even detect the device, try to manually add the information for the print device.
 In the :guilabel:`Select Device` screen (:ref:`print5`), select the type of connection to the printer and input all necessary information.
 The type of information depends upon the type of connection:

-**USB:** This entry will only appear if a printer is plugged into a USB port and the number of entries will vary depending upon the number of USB ports on the system.
+**USB:** This entry only appears if a printer is plugged into a USB port and the number of entries vary depending on the number of USB ports on the system.
 If there are multiple USB entries, highlight the one representing the USB port your printer is plugged into.

 **IPP:** Select this option if connecting to a printer cabled to another computer (typically running a Microsoft operating system) sharing the